-Alpharetta, GA – You waited and waited to have your braces put on, then waited and waited to have them come off to reveal your new beautiful, straight smile.
+You waited and waited to have your braces in Johns Creek put on, then waited and waited to have them come off to reveal your new beautiful, straight smile.
 But now your wisdom teeth are starting to come in.
 Will they ruin your new grin?

-“There’s not much to worry about for most people,” says Alpharetta orthodontist Dr. Nima Hajibaik.
-“In fact, the University of Iowa did some research that found the wisdom teeth made no difference.
-Sensors were placed between the teeth to compare pressure both with and without wisdom teeth, and it didn’t make any difference at all.”
+“There’s not much to worry about for most people,” says an orthodontist in Johns Creek, Dr. Nima Hajibaik.
+“In fact, the University of Iowa did some research that found that wisdom teeth made no difference.
+There were sensors placed between the teeth to compare pressure both with and without wisdom teeth, and it didn’t make any difference at all.”

-For some patients, there just simply isn’t room in the mouth for the wisdom teeth to fully erupt and they remain in the jaw bone.
+For some patients, there just simply isn’t room in the mouth for the wisdom teeth to fully erupt, so they remain in the jaw bone.
 That is what is referred to as impacted.
 In this case, the wisdom teeth remain partially in the bone and partially exposed.

-For partially impacted wisdom teeth, an oral surgeon will generally recommend that they be removed.
-Because of how they sit in the mouth, patients can’t care for them very well, which means they might fall prey to decay or gum disease.
-And a surgeon can remove them much more easily than fully impacted wisdom teeth.
+For partially impacted wisdom teeth, an oral surgeon will generally recommend their removal.
+Because of how they sit in the mouth, patients can’t care for them very well, which means they might fall prey to tooth decay or gum infection.
+Additionally, a surgeon can remove them much more easily than fully impacted wisdom teeth.

-If your wisdom teeth are impacted, you may not even realize it until you feel pain.
-This pain can be caused by an infection caused by the impacted teeth or by these additional teeth placing pressure on the mouth.
-It takes wisdom teeth a long time to grow, so it may take you a while to notice a change in your mouth.
+If you have impacted wisdom teeth, you may not even realize it until you feel pain.
+This pain is due to an infection caused by the impacted teeth or by these additional teeth placing pressure on the mouth.
+It takes wisdom teeth a long time to grow, so it may take you a while to notice any changes in your mouth.

 But even fully erupted wisdom teeth can be hard to care for because they are so far back in the mouth.
 Because of this, many dentists recommend removing them before they can cause damage to the rest of the mouth.

-If it is recommended that you have wisdom teeth removed because they are impacted, either partially or fully, it’s important that you follow up with an oral surgeon.
-There are a few things that could happen if not.
+If an Alpharetta orthodontist recommends that you have wisdom teeth removed because you have impacted molars, either partially or fully, it’s important that you follow up with an oral surgeon.
+There are a few things that could happen if left undisturbed.
 They include: